DanielDmlee/Pelion_CM_QucikStart/README.md

-# Pelion Connectivity Management Qucik Start
+# Pelion Connectivity Management Quick Start
 This guide provides a quick introduction to the Pelion CM(Connectivity Management) platform based on Mbed OS.

 # 1. Prepare the SIM card and Activiation
 This section requires a plastic SIM card.
 Currently, if you would like to set up new tariff agreements, please contact to [here](https://www.arm.com/products/iot/pelion-iot-platform/connectivity-management/talk-with-an-expert)

 ## 1.1 Ordering Stock
 After you've signed in to the Connectivtivity Management, one of the first things you may want to do is order stock for your inventory.
-Depending on the tariff agreements you've signed up for, you can use Connectivtivity Management to order:([how to place an order](https://help.iot-x.com/quickstart/ordering-stock#OrderingStock-HowtoPlaceanOrder))
+Depending on the tariff agreements you've signed up for, you can use Connectivtivity Management to order:([How to place an order](https://help.iot-x.com/quickstart/ordering-stock#OrderingStock-HowtoPlaceanOrder))

   * SIM cards.
   * eSIM profiles.